FAQ - SAFE AT HOME

 the creditor if I make a late payment?

 A. The SaH program coordinator is always willing to explain the program to organizations or individuals.
 However, Safe at Home cannot be responsible for late payments or missed notices by the participant.
-It is the responsibility of the participant to understand and account for the mail delay.
+It is the responsibility of the participant to understand and account for any mail delay.

 Q. If my abuser is the parent of my children and he/she still has visitation rights, can I still